 Training for Managers and Other Employees

 Many State RTAP programs sponsor or directly provide training for rural transit personnel, and transit managers should check with their State DOT to find out more.
-National RTAP provides a Directory of State RTAP Managers.
+National RTAP provides a Directory of State RTAP Managers and a Directory of Trainers.

 Training for Managers and Administrative Personnel: